 I am a breeder.
-I spend a lifetime learning pedigrees, going over dogs, talking, and learning from those in my breed and those outside it.
+I have spent a lifetime learning pedigrees, going over dogs, talking, and learning from those in my breed and those outside it.
 I raise each litter as if I gave birth to them and spend an equal amount of time finding them loving forever homes.
 I only put puppies on this planet that I think will be the healthiest (mentally and physically) and nicest examples of their breed.
 I support each family who choose one of my puppies and let them know they are now a part of our extended family.
 I am there if one needs to come back.
 I support my breed in rescue and education.
 I share my knowledge and socialize my dogs so that they will be the advertisement for my dedication.
-I don't keep track of the money and time I put into my love of dogs, it would not be a true measure of how I feel.
+The time and money I put into the love of my dogs isn't a true measure of how I feel.
 The price I charge for my puppies is never profit, but investment in the next generation.
 I am not ashamed of who I am...
 I work hard at being a good dog person and encouraging others to be the same.
 I am a breeder and I am proud of it.
 If we don't support each other - we are doomed as a fancy.

 I feel that I'm a Master Breeder, We are a small breeder of Doberman's, all of our dogs are part of our family they live in the house with us.
 Puppies are raised in my livingroom in which is the center of our house hold.
 Before that I showed and raised English Bulldogs from 1990's.
 I care deeply for my dogs and always want to do the right thing for them and me.
 I visit with my vet all of the time we have a great working relationship.
 All of my dogs are health tested and is listed under the health testing page.